TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 The Morning After

-Morning brought with it refreshed bodies and a brand new landscape.
+Morning brought with it refreshed bodies and a brand-new landscape.
 Soon, as daylight peeped through the cracks of the tinted glass windows, we opened the door to a perfect postcard picture — snow everywhere, hanging down rooftops, forming a gentle white mound over the steps, drawing a white silhouette over the bare tree limbs.
 Specks of dazzling white could be spotted all over the mountains and the valleys beyond.
 We just stood in awe, taking pictures as the village children gaped at our excitement and the adults good-naturedly ignored us.

 Life and Work

-Surprise and Back
+Surprises, Gifts, and Back

 Though we offered our hosts money for their hospitality, they would not take it — they said it was their honor to have helped us.
 The Mukhiya informed us that his children had prepared a gift for us, which turned out to be a Bollywood number sung by his four children — aged from five to nine — in sweet, discordant harmony.
 We managed to pass off the money to them as “prizes.”